Justin Bieber's monkey Mally will be sent to live in a zoo after the pop star told the German authorities that he would not be reclaiming the animal.

 According to wildlife and animal authorities, animals fare best in their native environments.

-- Name five animals found in a rainforest.
+Name five insects or animals found in a rainforest.
 Why is the climate and environment important to them?